xytis/GURPS/Campaigns/Gaana - Returning memories/Chapter IV - Crimson fiend/scene_Tower_of_Kalduk.md

 Circling around the tower they noticed an entrance.
 Large ironclad gate, guarded by two fully armored figures.
 Guards stood completely still, but even without motion they raised terror in the souls of incomers.
-Their armor was dark and gritty.
+Their armor was dark and menacing.
 With protruding spikes and finely crafted skulls instead of shoulders.
 Guards had no helms.
 Snow white skulls were watching the approaching party from empty eye sockets.